ArseniyVasilko/DissertationProject/README.md

 # Audio Extraction and Processing Software for Dissertation Project

 ## Overview
-This project provides a Python-based softwarefor audio extraction and processing, for a dissertation project by Arseniy Vasilko.
+This project provides a Python-based software for audio extraction and processing, for a dissertation project by Arseniy Vasilko.
 The software includes tools for extracting audio data, performing audio processing tasks, and generating outputs relevant to the research objectives.

 ## Prerequisites
 To run this software, ensure you have the following installed on your system: